gabrielnd312/Churn-Prediction-With-Machine-Learning/README.md

 # Link to the article of this project on Medium:
---- Apple Stock History Analysis => https://medium.com/@gabrielnduarte/apple-stock-historical-analysis-8044684b443a
+--- Churn Prediction With Machine Learning => https://medium.com/@gabrielnduarte/churn-prediction-with-machine-learning-a2207029662